Calendar

 The 2024-2025 season is Michel Franck's fifteenth and last, after three terms at the helm of the Théâtre des Champs-Elysées.
 There will be no fewer than 178 curtain raisings, with 6 stage productions, including the return of Dialogues des Carmélites, Olivier Py's legendary production; St John Passion presented by choreographer Sasha Waltz and two new productions: Semele directed by Covent Garden director Oliver Mears, with Pretty Yende and Ben Bliss, and Der Rosenkavalier directed by Krzysztof Warlikowski.
 Finally, the adventure of participatory opera continues with Un Elixir d'amour after Donizetti.

-The Théâtre des Champs-Elysées remains the French opera house that hosts the most operas in concert and oratorios.
-It will present 22 this season.
+The Théâtre des Champs-Elysées will present 22 operas in concert this season.
 Also on the program are 9 opera evenings, 26 symphony concerts (including appearances by the Vienna and Rotterdam Philharmonic Orchestras), 29 instrumental and chamber music recitals, 20 Sunday morning concerts and 35 dance evenings.

 Find out more about the season and key figures in the press kit.